quantumJLBass/boa-fraud/profiles/addresses/US/STATES/NORTH CAROLINA/1552 UNION RD, STE C, GASTONIA, NC, 28054-5523/1552 UNION RD, STE C, GASTONIA, NC, 28054-5523.md

 
 2 years ago
 Response from the owner 2 years ago
 Thanks for your positive feedback, Matt.
-We’re focused on providing a comfortable home financing process for all our borrowers and are so happy to hear you had a great experience.
+We're focused on providing a comfortable home financing process for all our borrowers and are so happy to hear you had a great experience.

 Lisa Borders